alcoranpaul/b_chronicles/README.md

 - **Bible Reading & Typing Sessions:** Read and type Bible verses to track your progress.
 - **Progress Tracking:** Maintains your current reading progress and stores it in JSON.
-- **Unlockable Characters & Traits:** Unlock new characters and traits as you complete verses.
 - **Logging:** Uses Serilog to log application events, with both file and console sinks.
 - **Auto Updates:** Checks for updates via GitHub releases.

-- **Customizable Environment:** Easily set your environment (Development/Production).
+## Upcoming Features

+- **Unlockable Characters & Traits:** Unlock new characters and traits as you complete verses.
+- **Profile System:** Create and manage user profiles to track individual progress and preferences.
+- **Events System:** Participate in story or seasonal events to unlock unique rewards and content.

 ## Project Structure